Shippable/admiral/releaseNotes/master.md

 ### Fixes

-- **Fixes errors when super user is trying to visit Gerrit subscripton/projects with slashes in name**: Super user was hitting 404 when he is trying to visit Gerrit subscription/projects having slashes in their names using a link that works for another user.
+- **Fixes errors when super user visits Gerrit subscriptions or projects with slashes in name**: Super users would see a 404 page when they try to visit Gerrit subscriptions or projects with slashes in the name.
 This issue has been fixed.

 ## History